 During the initial investigation of the problem, staff employed a corrosion expert to evaluate the condition of the valves and pipe in both facilities.
 The results of this evaluation revealed consistent corrosion of the pipe spools as well as a failure of the valve seats in both facilities.

-This project will replace 65 butterfly valves and a majority of the corroded pipe spools.
-When completed, City maintenance staff will be able to isolate parts of the Novelty Hill facilities to perform maintenance.
-As part of the project, a seismic control valve operator will be also installed at the tank sites to isolate the tank water supply in the event of a significant seismic event.
+This project replaced 65 butterfly valves and a majority of the corroded pipe spools.
+City maintenance staff will now be able to isolate parts of the Novelty Hill facilities to perform maintenance.
+As part of the project, a seismic control valve operator was also installed at the tank sites to isolate the tank water supply in the event of a significant seismic event.